Saturday 6 December 2025

 Jennifer Bridge, director of the Channel Islands Co-operative Society and a former local politician, called for “unified” kerbside collections.

-In a report published by think tank Policy Centre Jersey, she said the territory currently relied “heavily” on its La Collette energy-recovery facility to manage waste.
+In a report published by think tank Policy Centre Jersey, she said the territory currently relied “heavily” on its La Collette energy-recovery facility (ERF) to manage waste.

 While Jersey recycled just over a third of its refuse at the last count, neighbouring Guernsey was above two-thirds in 2023, Bridge said.
+She called for lessons to be learned.

 “A unified, island-wide kerbside recycling methodology would assist everyone, particularly those without vehicles, while reducing emissions from recycling centre trips.